maryammod/personal-website/content/posts/how-to-transfer-a-million-files-between-two-linux-computers.md

   computer fast and efficiently
 date: 2020-09-07T19:25:58.352Z
 published: true
-cover_image: false
+cover_image: /images/uploads/template-1-.jpg
 tags:
   - Machine Learning
 content: >-
-  My goal is transferring a million images from a linux server to my local computer.
-It is pretty usual that when you want to run your Machine Learning project, you need to download or transferr the dataset form somewhere to your local machine or any machine you want to run your project.
+  It is pretty usual that when you want to run your Machine Learning project, you need to download or transfer the dataset form somewhere to your local machine or any machine you want to run your project.

-  So I believe it is so important to learn how we can copy a big dataset from another computer to our local computer on Linux.
+  So, it would be so important to learn how we can copy a big dataset from another computer to our local computer on Linux.

-  One of the simplest ways to transfer files on Linux is using "SCP" command.

-  So, lets get more into it:
+  One of the simplest ways to transfer files on Linux is using the "SCP" command.
+So, let's get more into it:

   ## SCP, Secure Copy Linux Command